congatudo/stuff/docs/stepbystep-valetudo-installation.md

 ## Uninstall Valetudo

-This will remove Valetudo, free the diskspace and re-enable the cloud interface.
+This will remove Valetudo, free the diskspace and re-enable the cloud interface in case of a standalone installation.

 ```shell
 ssh root@<robot ip>